 - (5) The Adviser services, administers and collects on the loans held by Gladstone Business Loan, LLC ("Business Loan"), in return for which the Adviser receives a 1.5% annual loan servicing fee payable monthly by Business Loan based on the monthly aggregate balance of loans held by Business Loan in accordance with our Fifth Amended and Restated Credit Agreement, with KeyBank National Association ("KeyBank"), as administrative agent, lead arranger and a lender, as amended (the "Credit Facility").
 For the three months ended September 30, 2018, the total loan servicing fee was \$1.3 million.
-The entire loan servicing fee paid to the Adviser by Business Loan is generally non-contractually, unconditionally and irrevocably credited against the base management fee otherwise payable to the Adviser since Business Loan is a consolidated subsidiary of the Company, and overall, the base management fee (including any loan servicing fee) cannot exceed 1.75% of total assets (as reduced by cash and cash equivalents pledged to creditors) during any given fiscal year pursuant to the Advisory Agreement.
-See "Management-Certain Transactions-Investment Advisory and Management Agreement" and footnote 6 below. - In accordance with our Advisory Agreement, the incentive fee consists of two parts: an income-based fee and a capital gains-based fee.
+The entire loan servicing fee paid to the Adviser by Business Loan is generally non-contractually, unconditionally and irrevocably credited against the base management fee otherwise payable to the Adviser Business Loan is a consolidated subsidiary of the Company, and overall, the base management fee (including any loan servicing fee) cannot exceed 1.75% of total assets (as reduced by cash and cash equivalents pledged to creditors) during any given fiscal year pursuant to the Advisory Agreement.
+See "Management-Certain Transactions-Investment Advisory and Management Agreement" and footnote 6 below. - (6) In accordance with our Advisory Agreement, the incentive fee consists of two parts: an income-based fee and a capital gains-based fee.
 The income-based fee is payable quarterly in arrears, and equals 20.0% of the excess, if any, of our pre-incentive fee net investment income that exceeds a 1.75% quarterly (7.0% annualized) hurdle rate of our net assets, subject to a "catch-up" provision measured as of the end of each calendar quarter.
 The "catch-up" provision requires us to pay 100.0% of our pre-incentive fee net investment income with respect to that portion of such income, if any, that exceeds the hurdle rate but is less than 125.0% of the quarterly hurdle rate (or 2.1875%) in any calendar quarter (8.75% annualized).
-The catch-up provision is meant to provide the Adviser with 20.0% of our pre-incentive fee net investment income as if a hurdle rate did not apply when our pre-incentive fee net investment income exceeds 125.0% of the quarterly hurdle rate in any calendar quarter (8.75% annualized).
-The income-based incentive fee is computed and paid on income that may include interest that is accrued but not yet received in cash.
-Our pre-incentive fee net investment income used to calculate this part of the income-based incentive fee is also included in the amount of our gross assets used to calculate the 1.75% base management fee (see footnote 4 above).
-The capital gains-based incentive fee equals 20.0% of our net realized capital gains since our inception, if any, computed net of all realized capital losses and unrealized capital depreciation since our inception, less any prior payments, and is payable at the end of each fiscal year.
-We have not recorded any capital gains-based incentive fee from our inception through September 30, 2018.
-The income-based incentive fee for the quarter ended September 30, 2018 was \$1.3 million.
+The catch-up provision is meant to provide the Adviser with 20.0% of our pre-incentive fee net investment income as if a hurdle rate did not apply when our pre-incentive fee is computed and paid on income that may include interest that is accrued but not yet received in cash.
+Our pre-incentive fee net investment income used to calculate this part of the income-based incentive fee equals 20.0% of our net realized capital gains-based incentive fee equals 20.0% of our pre-incentive fee is also included in the amount of our gross assets used to calculate the 1.75% base management fee (see footnote 4 above).
+The capital gains-based incentive fee equals 20.0% of our net realized capital gains prior payments, and is payable at the end of each fiscal year.
+We have not recorded any capital gains-based incentive fee from our inception, less any prior payments, and is payable at the end of each fiscal year.
+We have not recorded any capital gains-based incentive fee for the quarter ended September 30, 2018 was \$1.3 million.